Resource type: Blog

 Today, our use of social media has become so widespread that someone, somewhere on the many networks available, may well be talking about your business.
 Which begs the question: wouldn’t you like the opportunity to be involved in those conversations and get your message across in the way you would like it to be presented?

-In the UK, 59% of adults have at least one active social media account, with Facebook being the leading player.
-That’s a total of 38 million people.
-And, on average, they are spending nearly 90 minutes a day interacting on social media.
+In the UK, 67% of adults have at least one active social media account, with Facebook being the leading player.
+And, on average, they are spending nearly 110 minutes a day interacting on social media.

 Social media is much more than just another advertising or PR opportunity for businesses – it is a place where your customers ‘live’ for a significant part of their daily lives.